Jocker666z/glouglou/README.md

 It is not necessary to have all the dependencies installed, for example if you don't want to install zxtune123 but vgmplay is installed, glouglou will only read the vgmplay files.

+For info, glouglou takes less than 6s to launch a playlist of more than 70000 files on LAN disk.

 ## Install & update
 `curl https://raw.githubusercontent.com/Jocker666z/glouglou/main/glouglou.sh > /home/$USER/.local/bin/glouglou && chmod +rx /home/$USER/.local/bin/glouglou`